Rootport-AI/lama/README.md

 This is a fork of [advimman/lama](https://github.com/advimman/lama), an awesome open-source inpainting project.
 We've modified `bin/predict.py` to enable GPU support via command-line arguments, making it faster on systems with CUDA-compatible GPUs like the RTX 4070 Ti SUPER.

 ## Why This Fork?
 The original `predict.py` was hardcoded to use CPU (`device = torch.device("cpu")`), which slowed down inference despite GPU availability.
 This fork allows you to specify `device=cuda` for blazing-fast performance.
+Tested on RTX 4070 Ti SUPER (Inference: 0.5s)

 ## How to Use
 1. Clone this repository: